 Your tax agent has access to all your documentation, therefore, can provide you with the following:

 - Past Income Tax Returns

-If you’ve also lost your TFN, you’ll need to have some other details on hand to identify yourself.
-Prior to contacting the ATO we suggest you have you Date of Birth, Street Address and Bank Account details ready, to help prove your identity on the phone.
+- Your tax agent can also provide your TFN.
+If you wish to contact the ATO directly, we suggest you have you Date of Birth, Street Address and Bank Account details ready.
+This will help you prove your identity over the phone.